-- · is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - · has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child.
+- is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - · is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home; - is misusing drugs or alcohol themselves; - is at risk of modern slavery, trafficking or exploitation; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - · is at risk of being radicalised or exploited; - · is a privately fostered child.

 If early help is appropriate, the DSL will support you in liaising with other agencies and setting up an interagency assessment as appropriate.
+Local safeguarding partners should publish a threshold document which includes the process for the local early help assessment and the type and level of early help services to be provided, and DSLs (and their deputies) will need to familiarise themselves with this document.